uprev-mrt/mrt-tutorial/README.md

 extern mp_struct_t myDevice;
 ```

-Then add set the values in our main loop:
+Then add code to set the values in our main loop:

 main.c:129
 ```c